Email Security

 Mimecast is continually evolving the protection we provide to our customers.
 Given QR code attacks are very likely to continue, it is important to note that Mimecast already provides protection against quishing attacks in a variety of ways.
 Mimecast’s antivirus scanning looks for QR codes that lead to bitcoin wallets, helping prevent quishing attacks.

-Further detection capabilities will continue to roll out to Mimecast customers in early 2024, ensuring that organizations are protected against this modern attack vector.
+Further detection capabilities will continue to roll out to Mimecast customers in the future, ensuring that organizations are protected against this modern attack vector.

 Learn More